fniksic/diffstream/README.md

 - (452 stars) Yahoo streaming benchmarks.
 This seems like a pretty complex computation. https://github.com/yahoo/streaming-benchmarks.
 This is very interesting.
 On the first sight, it seems that everything is a map.
 But the map functions are rich flat maps, which have access to some other datastore, where they __both__ write and read.
 I am not sure if these read and write are in independent locations, but we should certainly try to include this in our evaluation.
 However, we will need to find a way to interface with it, because it doesn't have a sink, but rather events are written to some other data store at the end of the datastream.

+- Flink-examples with side output: https://github.com/apache/flink/blob/master/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/sideoutput/SideOutputExample.java.
+Maybe the way to have a non-trivial output dependency relation would be by also considering side outputs in the testing process.
+However, usually it seems that Flink developers use side-outputs for discarding invalid data items.
+Can we find a usage of side-outputs where they output real data items?

 ## TODO

 - The generator should also create timestamps (if an application talks